MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 You must make sure that your carriages are appropriately greased before running your machine.
 Liberal application of EP2 grease to the carriages will do the trick.

 !!! warning
-    Use a [dummy rail](https://github.com/MilleniumMills/Millenium-Milo-v1.5/tree/main//STL%20Files/Tools/Dummy%20Rail.stl) when removing carriages from the rail.
-Searching for tiny ball-bearings when they go bouncing around your garage is not a fun experience!
+    Use a [dummy rail](https://github.com/MilleniumMills/Millenium-Milo-v1.5/tree/main//STL%20Files/Tools/Dummy%20Rail.stl) when removing carriages from the rail. _Searching for tiny ball-bearings when they go bouncing around your garage is not an experience we would like you to share!_

 !!! tip
     Turn each rail upside down and put a carriage directly over one of the screw holes.
 You can then use a small syringe to inject grease directly into the carriage.
 When you start to see grease coming out along the rails you're done.

 ---

-## Pre-flight training
+## Pre-flight Training

 Before you head out on your journey to create skynet, it's probably a good idea that you learn a few things.
 Luckily the Millennium Machines team have put together a curated list of videos to teach you all you need to know - sit back, relax and enjoy.